-PFOS (perfluorooctane sulfonate) and PFOA (perfluorooctanoic acid) are common synthetic fluorinated chemicals of considerable global concern which enter the environment through routes such as the use of legacy fire-fighting foams; some studies have found elevated levels of perfluorinated chemicals in fire fighters.
+PFOS (perfluorooctane sulfonate) and PFOA (perfluorooctanoic acid) are common synthetic fluorinated chemicals of considerable global concern which enter the environment through routes such as the use of legacy fire-fighting foams.
+Some studies have found elevated levels of perfluorinated chemicals in fire fighters.

-PFOS and PFOA are highly resistant to degradation, persistent in the environment, are known to be toxic to humans and wildlife, accumulate along the food chain and are regulated by the International Stockholm Convention for Persistent Organic Pollutants.
+PFOS and PFOA are highly resistant to degradation, persistent in the environment, known to be toxic to humans and wildlife, accumulate along the food chain and are regulated by the International Stockholm Convention for Persistent Organic Pollutants.

 Proficiency testing assesses the performance of different labs and analytical methods by comparing their results for a single sample.
 Participation in proficiency tests helps provide end-user confidence in data quality and the reliability of results.